robertoyus/dk.brics.automaton-android/README.md

-# dk.bricks.automaton-android
+# dk.brics.automaton-android

-This is an Android port of the dk.bricks.automaton 1.11-8 finite-state automata and regular expressions for Java  http://www.brics.dk/automaton/
+This is an Android port of the dk.brics.automaton 1.11-8 finite-state automata and regular expressions for Java  http://www.brics.dk/automaton/

 # License